harrisonratcliffe/browser-sessions-enhanced/README.md

 > [!NOTE]
 >
-> A `password` must be sent along to the method to confirm the user's identity.
-Only then will the sessions be removed.
-See below on how you would implement this.
+> A `password` must be sent along to the method to confirm the user's identity only if the `require_password_for_logout` configuration option is set to true.
+If this option is set to false, the method will log out all other sessions without requiring a password.
+Ensure that you check your configuration settings to understand the behavior of this method.

 ### Views